t4ol1n/tif/examples/README.txt

 In the TIF shell:

 > features:addurl mvn:com.talend.if.examples/osgi/1.0/xml/features

-   Add the examples feature to the container.
-This only needs to be done once for all examples
+This command adds the examples feature to the container.
+This only needs to be done once for all examples.

 Getting Help
 ===============================================================================